 Problem Possible Cause Possible Solution Unavailable network connection Incorrect network name (SSID) or network key Ad hoc connection: verify that the network names (SSID's) and network keys (WEP) of all computers to be connected have been configured correctly.
 SSID's and WEP key values must be identical on each machine.
 Access Point (Infrastructure) connection: set the network name (SSID) and network key to the same values as those of the access point.
 Set the Network Authentication value identically to that of the Access Point.
 Please consult your network administrator for this value, if necessary.
-For the method of setting network authentication, refer to the following page:-"Assigning parameters" on page 100- Weak received signal strength and/or link Ad hoc connection: Retry connection after shortening the distance to the destination computer or removing any obstacles for better sight. quality Access Point (Infrastructure) connection: Retry connection after short- ening the distance to the access point or removing any obstacles for better sight.
-To check the wave condition, refer to the following page: "Confirming the status of the radio waves" on page 105.
+For the method of setting network authentication, refer to the following page: "Assigning parameters" on page 98.
+Weak received signal strength and/or link Ad hoc connection: Retry connection after shortening the distance to the destination computer or removing any obstacles for better sight. quality Access Point (Infrastructure) connection: Retry connection after short- ening the distance to the access point or removing any obstacles for better sight.
 The WLAN device has been deactivated or disabled Check if the wireless switch is turned ON.
 Also verify "Disable Radio" is not checked in "Network setting" window.
-Refer to "Starting Transmis- sion" on page 98.
+Refer to "Starting Transmission" on page 96.
 The computer to be connected is turned off Check if the computer to be connected is turned ON.
 RF interference from Access Points or other wireless networks The use of identical or overlapping RF channels can cause interference with the operation of the WLAN device.
 Change the channel of your Access Point to a channel that does not overlap with the interfering device.
 Wireless network authentication has failed Re-check your Network Authentication, Encryption, and Security settings.
 Incorrectly configured security settings such as an incorrectly typed WEP key, a mis-configured LEAP username, or an incorrectly chosen authentication method will cause the LAN device to associate but not authenticate to the wireless network.
-Incorrectly configured network settings Recheck the configuration of your network settings.
-For the method of checking, refer to the following page: "Connection to the Network" on page 103.
+Incorrectly Recheck the configuration of your network settings. configured network settings For the method of checking, refer to the following page: "Connection to the Network" on page 101.
 Incorrect IP address configuration This only applies to networks using static IP addresses.
 Please contact your network administrator for the correct settings.